Joint Credit Cards: What to Know and How to Apply for One

 Authorized User

 Instead of applying for a credit card with a co-owner, you can make someone an authorized user on an existing credit card.
-Unlike with a joint account credit card, only one person serves as the cardholder and bears the full responsibility of the card.
+Unlike a joint credit card, only one person serves as the cardholder and bears the full responsibility of the card.

 Adding an authorized user can be a good solution for spouses or domestic partners with shared expenses.
 If one partner has a strong credit score but the other is struggling, the struggling partner might benefit from becoming an authorized user on the other’s card.
 Additionally, parents who want their children to learn about using a credit card or find comfort knowing their teenage kids have a spending option in emergencies might also benefit from a card with an authorized user.